fynv/VkInline/README.md

 ## Runtime Dependencies

 A Vulkan-capable GPU and a recent driver is needed at run-time.
+For ray-tracing, a [Nvidia Beta driver](https://developer.nvidia.com/vulkan-driver) might be needed.

 You may also need Vulkan SDK at runtime for some platforms.